1kc/razer-macos/README.md

 ## Installation

+Install by drag and drop to Applications.
-If you get a security warning, you need to go to your Mac's "System Preferences", "Security and Privacy", "General" and click "Open" at the bottom to allow Razer macOS to run.
+If you get a security warning when opening the app, you need to go to your Mac's "System Preferences", "Security and Privacy", "General" and click "Open" at the bottom to allow Razer macOS to run.

 ## Device support